-It’s likely you’re paying 11% more for car insurance than you were last year - the Association of British Insurers (ABI) recently announced that motorists are paying £429 a year for car insurance on average.
+It’s likely you’re paying 11% more for car insurance than you were last year—the Association of British Insurers (ABI) recently announced that motorists are paying £429 a year for car insurance on average.
 While this figure reflects a downward trend recently—off from a high of £484 two years ago—car insurance remains one of the largest costs of running a car.
 So what are some creative ways to reduce to cost of your car insurance?
-We’ve made a list of the top ten ways to save on your car insurance premiums, to help you keep more of your hard-earned money in your pocket.
+Here are ten tips to save on your car insurance premiums, to help you keep more of your hard-earned money in your pocket.

-The level of insurance coverage you want will determine the type of cover that is most suitable for you.
-The three options are: Comprehensive (most coverage), Third Party, Fire and Theft (middle coverage) and Third Party (least coverage).
-You are legally obligated to have at least third party coverage, which protects against personal injury claims against you that can potentially cost millions of pounds.
+FYI you are legally obligated to have at least third party coverage, which protects against damage to other people's property and personal injury claims against you that can potentially cost millions of pounds.

 Types of Car Insurance